evintunador/templateGPT/README.md

 ## about
 This is the model I edit whenever I want to test a new transformer architecture idea I have.
 It's designed to be flexible with many large changes being tweakable from the config, easy to demonstrate what's happening in the progression of tensor shapes, and easy to read/edit the code.
 Feel free to toy around and build off of it, this repo is actually a template

 Notice that even though these models are very small (1 to 4m parameters), they are actually reasonable rough proxies for how well a scaled up version may do on real data thanks to our use of the [TinyStories](https://arxiv.org/abs/2305.07759) dataset.
-According to the original paper, somewhere in the 1 to 3m parameter range, a GPT2-inspired architecture is capable of understanding that the token 'apple' is something that the main character of the tiny story 'Tim' would like to 'eat'; meaning it can actually pick up on the relationships in this text which are an isomorphic subset of the ones that a larger language model would see when training on the entire internet.
+According to the original paper, somewhere in the 1 to 3m parameter range a GPT2-inspired architecture is capable of understanding that the token 'apple' is something that the main character of the tiny story 'Tim' would like to 'eat'; meaning it can actually pick up on the relationships in this text which are an isomorphic subset of the ones that a larger language model would see when training on the entire internet.
 This basic idea is the backbone behind microsoft's Phi family of models, originally described in the paper [Textbooks Are All You Need](https://arxiv.org/pdf/2306.11644), and how they can perform so well despite being so small.
 In practice the models you see here don't quite get there because 1) we train with a much smaller batch size, 2) we're using an inferior tokenizer, 3) our context length is shorter is shorter (512 tokens) and 4) likely other discrepancies I've not noticed.
 In the future I plan to continually improve on all of those points.
 I hope this repo can be of help to anyone who wants to get into designing & building novel architectures but doesn't have the compute to test a larger model on every single idea they have.
 I'm literally training these on the CPU of a 2019 iMac with 8gb of ram.

 [![ERROR DISPLAYING IMAGE, CLICK HERE FOR VIDEO](https://img.youtube.com/vi/s9kQvDsWnbc/0.jpg)](https://www.youtube.com/watch?v=s9kQvDsWnbc)